Intercoin/CommunityCoinContract/docs/contracts/StakingPool.md

 ## *Functions*
 ### buyLiquidityAndStake

 > Notice: method will receive payingToken token, exchange to reserve token via uniswap.
 Finally will add to liquidity pool and stake it.
-User will obtain shares
+Sender will obtain shares

 Arguments